Population

 Under the 1973 Trans-Tasman Travel Arrangement, New Zealand citizens can enter and leave Australia freely and live in Australia indefinitely on grant of a Special Category visa (subclass 444).

-The following table shows the number of visa grants to migrants from South Africa, for Visitor, Student and Temporary Resident (Skilled Employment) visas.
+This table shows the number of visa grants to migrants from South Africa for Visitor, Student and Temporary Resident (Skilled Employment) visas.

 ---|